Flexiana/framework/doc/interceptors.md

 Access control layer interceptor.

-`Enter:` Lambda function checks access control.
+`Enter:` A lambda function that checks access control.
-`Leave:` Lambda function place for tightening db query via provided owner-fn.
+`Leave:` A lambda function for tightening db query via provided owner-fn.

 ## log

-Prints the actual state map both `:enter` and `:leave` phase.
+Prints the actual state map on both `:enter` and `:leave` phases.

 ## side-effect

-If available then executes a function from states `:side-effect` key.
-In default, it's placed between database access and response, to provide a place where to put some action depending on database result.
+Executes the function from state's `:side-effect` key, if there is one.
+It's often placed between database access and response, to execute actions based on the database result.

 ## view